7mind/blog/lightweight-reflection.md

 ## Summary

 `TypeTag` in `scala-reflect` is great but flawed.
 In this article I provide some observations of my experience of building a custom type tag, not depending on `scala-reflect` in runtime, potentially portable to dotty and providing equality and subtype checks.
 My model is not completely correct though it is enough for most of the purposes.
 Also I hope that this post may help convince Dotty team to support some form of type tags.
-This post is targeting those who have some knowledge of `scala-reflection` and unhappy with it, those who has some knowledge of Scala compiler and it's APIs and any other nerds.
+This post is targeting those who have some knowledge of `scala-reflect` and unhappy with it, those who has some knowledge of Scala compiler and it's APIs and any other nerds.

 ## Introduction